ansible/awx/docs/docsite/rst/userguide/job_templates.rst

    pair: job templates; provisioning callbacks

-Provisioning callbacks are a feature of Automation Controller that allow a host to initiate a playbook run against itself, rather than waiting for a user to launch a job to manage the host from the Automation Controller console.
+Provisioning callbacks are a feature of AWX that allow a host to initiate a playbook run against itself, rather than waiting for a user to launch a job to manage the host from the AWX UI.
 Please note that provisioning callbacks are *only* used to run playbooks on the calling host.
 Provisioning callbacks are meant for cloud bursting (i.e. new instances with a need for client to server communication for configuration (such as transmitting an authorization key)), not to run a job against another host.
-This provides for automatically configuring a system after it has been provisioned by another system (such as AWS auto-scaling, or a OS provisioning system like kickstart or preseed) or for launching a job programmatically without invoking the Automation Controller API directly.
+This provides for automatically configuring a system after it has been provisioned by another system (such as AWS auto-scaling, or a OS provisioning system like kickstart or preseed) or for launching a job programmatically without invoking the AWX API directly.
 The Job Template launched only runs against the host requesting the provisioning.

 Frequently this would be accessed via a firstboot type script, or from cron.